MaddyGuthridge/COMP3141_Notes/Haskell/Interpreter commands.md

 ```

 ## Running shell commands
 You can run commands in a shell, which is useful for quick terminal operations.
-Note that ``
+Note that it uses `/bin/sh`, and [NOT your preferred shell](https://stackoverflow.com/a/46119030/6335363).

 ```haskell
 > :! echo "Hello world"